0Nikola0/Casted-Away/README.md

 When people run out of food they start starving and will **die**.
 Keep them **alive**!

+Hint: You can **mouse over** areas of the game to find valid gathering or task locations.

 ## Content & Warnings

 This game explores historical racial issues.
 We want to raise awareness of